s183578/41934-Advanced-BIM-Group-22/A4_FinalProject/readme.md

 6. numpy

 ### Files needed
 The files needed for the project are all included inside of the repository.
-Just download it in its entirety and follow the steps in the next section.
+Just download it in its entirety and follow the steps in the guide section below.
 1. Python code: "main.py"
 2. Model file: "Duplex_A_20110907.ifc"
 3. Empty folder called "output" in which the excel sheet will be written to

-### Steps
+### Guide

 ## Furture work
 The tool is still very unoptimized and a lot of futures we wanted to include in the tool was out of the time scope.